vikas-ukani/vikas-ukani/README.md

 """
-Did you found any BUGs. 🤔
+Did you found any BUGs on this code. 🤔
 """
 ```